-- CJ 507 SEMINAR IN CRIMINAL JUSTICE.
+CJ 545 SEMINAR IN MISSOURI CRIMINAL CODE.
 (3).
-A sociological perspective of various aspects of the criminal justice system. - CJ 545 SEMINAR IN MISSOURI CRIMINAL CODE.
-(3).
-This course is designed for any graduate student involved in the application or use of Missouri Revised Statutes (Criminal Code); including students in criminal justice, social work, sociology, psychology, history, business and other majors on with the criminal code for Missouri might impact. - CJ 546 SEMINAR IN LEADERSHIP FOR LAW ENFORCEMENT.
+This course is designed for any graduate student involved in the application or use of Missouri Revised Statutes (Criminal Code); including students in criminal justice, social work, sociology, psychology, history, business and other majors on with the criminal code for Missouri might impact.

+CJ 546 SEMINAR IN LEADERSHIP FOR LAW ENFORCEMENT.
 (3).
 This course discusses how to identify and apply leadership principles in order to best deal with leadership in law enforcement.
 This course is ideal for potential and current leaders across the spectrum of jobs or careers.